And1210/PyTorch_MNIST/README.md

-# PyTorchProjectFramework
+# MNIST PyTorch Example

-A basic framework for your PyTorch projects.
+A PyTorch example of a classifier for the MNIST dataset.
+The model can be trained by running ```python train.py config_MNIST.json```.
+Ensure you have Python3+!